tom555my/pose-comparison/README.md

 # Pose Off! - Party Game

 **Pose Off!** is a high-energy party game where teams compete to recreate poses.
-A host provides a target pose, teams upload their best attempt, and AI (Google Gemini 1.5 Flash) acts as the judge, scoring the similarity and providing roast-style feedback.
+A host provides a target pose, teams upload their best attempt, and AI (Google Gemini) acts as the judge, scoring the similarity and providing roast-style feedback.

 ## Features

-- **AI Judging**: Uses Google's Gemini 1.5 Flash model to analyze limb angles, body orientation, and facial expressions.
+- **AI Judging**: Uses Google's Gemini Flash model to analyze limb angles, body orientation, and facial expressions.
 - **Instant Feedback**: Get a similarity percentage (0-100%) and a fun, context-aware comment from the AI judge.
 - **Modern UI**: Built with a sleek, dark-mode aesthetic using Tailwind CSS v4 and Framer Motion animations.